Morswin/data_structures_and_algorithms/README.md

 - Insert a value at the end
 - Insert a value at specific index
 - Update a vaule at specific index
-- Delete the first value
+- Delete the first value and return it
-- Delete the last value
+- Delete the last value and return it
-- Delete a value at specific index
+- Delete a value at specific index and return it
 - Is empty check
+- Get a value form given index
+- Get the first value
+- Get the last value
 - **There will be more added later**